 Rather than focus on the MRI or other test terminology referring to spinal anatomy, it’s most helpful for patients to focus on understanding the clinical diagnosis for their back problems.
 It should be kept in mind that many medical terms (such as herniated disc) refer to radiographic findings seen on a CT scan or MRI scan, but the tests cannot determine what is actually causing the patient’s back pain.

-An accurate clinical diagnosis for the patient’s back pain or neck pain is based on correlating the findings of the diagnostic tests (such as an MRI), with the patient’s specific symptoms and the physician’s findings from a complete physical exam.
+An accurate clinical diagnosis for the patient’s back pain is based on correlating the findings of the diagnostic tests (such as an MRI), with the patient’s specific symptoms and the physician’s findings from a complete physical exam.

 Diagnostic Studies are Focused on Confirming a Lesion

-Diagnostic tests are used to confirm an anatomical lesion (any abnormality or disease) as a cause of back or neck pain.
-They are particularly useful to pinpoint the source and extent of the lesion (such as a herniated disc, degenerated disc, or the degree of spondylolisthesis), which in turn assists in the diagnosis and development of an appropriate back pain treatment plan.
+Diagnostic tests are used to confirm an anatomical lesion (any abnormality or disease) as a cause of pain.
+They are particularly useful to pinpoint the source and extent of the lesion (such as a herniated disc, degenerated disc, or the degree of spondylolisthesis), which in turn assists in the diagnosis and development of an appropriate treatment plan.

 The most common diagnostic tests include: